 Ready to work on addition and subtraction?
 Grab your copy of the ice cream addition and subtraction math mats by clicking the yellow button below.

-Then, for even more ice cream math fun, hop over and try our ice cream base 10 puzzles!
+For even more ice cream math fun, hop over and try our ice cream base 10 puzzles!